defineEuclidian/defineEuclidian/README.md

 ### "With every simple act of thinking, something permanent, substantial, enters our soul."
 ### - Bernhard Riemann

+A prospective Computer Science graduate at CUNY Hunter College
+Also a bit of a Mathematics enthusiast

 <!--
 **defineEuclidian/defineEuclidian** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.